The Lost Art of Effective Doctor’s

 “Can you wake him up when he falls asleep?”
 Uhm, no. It usually leads to an extended episode where he makes funny noises, fists, and stiffens his body.
 “Oh, those are grand mal seizures without the convulsions.”
 Oh, well, okay then.

 “Violent episodes where he seems possessed and looks different?”
 Yes.
 “Oh, that is a seizure.”

 “Moody?
 Hysteria, tears, angry for no reason?”
 Yes.
 “Oh, those are seizures.”

 “School…is he delayed in Language and Math?”
 Yes.
 “Yep, part of it.”

 “Deaf?”
 Yes, in his right ear.
 “Also part of it.”

 UPDATE to say that what he was experiencing with the sleep episodes are not seizures.
 They are called Functional Neurological Disorders.
 A blog post is coming soon about that.

 Going back to this hospital that sentenced my baby to death (yet he is fine now) and seeing all those same people make me so nervous.
 Our goal is to be home by Tuesday.
 Supposedly, we will not have to see that one doctor.
 We would not leave without a complete picture and plan.
 We shall see.

 I am thankful that we were able to get into the hospital.
-Also, the doctor that I need to see is the one on call, so that is a positive.
+Also, the doctor I need to see is the one on call, which is a positive.
 I am prepared.
-Big Daddy took care of little things like snacks, fixing my tire, and filling up my tank.
+Big Daddy cared for little things like snacks, fixing my tire, and filling up my tank.
 Also, I’m thankful I have therapy tomorrow because I will need to use my words.